 Neither of us would ever forget it.

-“The shit with Cormack was pretty routine,” I explained.
+“Honestly, the shit with Cormack was pretty routine,” I explained.
 “I was at the door.
-We were about to bust in.
+We were about to move.
 Next thing I know, I’m on the ground, convulsing.
 Cormack and the others went in.”

 I paused.
 “And I wasn’t there to clear my side of the house.
 Cormack got shot.
 Face all messed up.
 Never gonna walk again.”